-Short squeezes have been among the most popular and controversial topics on Wall Street in the past year or so.
+Short squeezes have been among the most popular and controversial topics on Wall Street in the past couple of years.
 In early 2021, groups of online stock traders on Reddit began orchestrating targeted buying campaigns in some of the market’s most heavily shorted stocks in an attempt to trigger short squeezes.
 A short squeeze is a large, short-term spike in a stock’s share price that occurs when a significant number of short sellers are forced to buy shares and exit their positions all at once.
-Here are eight stocks primed for the next big short squeezes, according to Ortex Analytics.
+Here are nine stocks primed for the next big short squeezes, according to Ortex Analytics.

 Lemonade Inc. (LMND)

-Lemonade is an insurance technology company that is looking to streamline the way customers shop for insurance and file claims.
+Lemonade is an insurance technology company that is looking to streamline the way customers shop for insurance coverage and file claims.
 Lemonade went public at an IPO price of $29 in July 2020.
-After roaring out of the gates to an all-time high of $188.30 in early 2021, the stock has since fallen all the way back below $23.
-Lemonade has reported impressive growth numbers, including 88% revenue growth in the fourth quarter.
-But the company’s net losses also continue to rise, a red flag for short sellers.
-Lemonade’s short interest is now 28% of its float.
+After roaring out of the gates to an all-time high of $188.30 in early 2020, the stock has since skidded all the way down to a close of $22.12 on Aug.
+3. Lemonade has reported impressive growth numbers, including 89% year-over-year revenue growth in the first quarter.
+Unfortunately, the company’s net losses also continue to rise, presenting an opportunity for short sellers.
+Lemonade’s short interest is now 23% of its float.

 — Lemonade Inc. (LMND)

 More from U.S. News

 9 Short Squeeze Stocks That Could Take Off in August originally appeared on usnews.com